Earliest Galaxies in the JADES Origins Field: Luminosity Function and Cosmic Star-Formation Rate Density 300 Myr after the Big Bang: Physical Properties of the High-Redshift Population

 \subsection{Morphology and Size}

 As expected, these galaxies show small angular sizes.
 As described in \ref{sec:forcepho}, we fit single S\'ersic profiles to the individual exposures in the F200W and F277W filters, reporting the half-light radii in Table \ref{tab:properties}.
 The posterior distributions are often non-Gaussian and asymmetric.
-Unsurprisingly, all of the objects are small, with half-light radii below 50 mas.
+Unsurprisingly, most of the objects are small, with half-light radii below 50 mas, excepting the unusual $z=14.32$ galaxy 183348.

 To characterize the limiting angular resolution of our images, we have also fit S\'ersic profiles to the exposures (separated by epoch of observation) in the same bands for known brown dwarfs of similar flux levels in the JOF and wider GOODS-S areas \citep{hainline23_bd}.
 As in our past work \citep{robertson23}, we find that brown dwarfs in the JADES Deep imaging are recovered with 95\% upper limits on sizes of 20 mas in F200W, so we regard objects with 95\% lower limits above 20mas as inconsistent with a point source.
-As such, candidates 16699, 160071, and 55733 are resolved, with half-light angular sizes up to 50 mas and half-light physical sizes of 135, 120, and 144 pc, respectively.
-The remaining sources are consistent with a point source, though many have non-negligible probability at larger sizes.
+As such, candidates 16699, 160071, and 55733 are resolved, with half-light angular sizes up to 50 mas and half-light physical sizes of 132, 118, and 142 pc, respectively.
+The galaxy 183348 spectroscopically-confirmed at $z=14.32$ by Carniani et al. (submitted) shows a size of 76 mas, or about 240 pc.
+The remaining sources are consistent with a point source, though many have non-negligible probability of having larger sizes.
 We note that objects 13731 and 376946 are both constrained to be very small.
 In addition to the multiband \emph{Forcepho} fit reported in Table \ref{tab:properties}, independent single-band \emph{Forcepho} fits to the 13731 infer its size be less than 10 and 16 mas (95th percentile) in F200W and F277W respectively.
 While 376946 appears unresolved in F200W and F277W, it appears more extended in some medium band filters.
 Regardless, the sizes of these objects are small enough that we expect their extents do not impact their detection completeness (e.g., Figure \ref{fig:detection_completeness}).